We may receive compensation when you click on links to products from our partners.

 Those terrible workplaces are out there.
-Poor management, a lack of job satisfaction among employees, and hostile influences can all band together to make an awful company culture.
+Poor management, a lack of job satisfaction among employees, and hostile influences can all band together to create an awful company culture.
 Sometimes, you won’t know about it until you start work.
 If you find yourself in a toxic work environment, it can have real effects on you as a person.
 It will stress you out, hold you back, and perhaps even teach you some bad habits.
 But that doesn’t mean you can’t come out on the other side of it intact and perhaps even better than you went in.
 You just have to learn how to survive it.

 Pick your battles

 When you work in a bad work environment, it’s easy to get wound up by just about every borderline offensive, nasty, or unfair thing that happens.
 However, voicing your disagreement or disapproval at every turn will only paint a bigger and bigger target on your back.
 Pick your battles and speak out only when it makes the most sense.
 Is it important to you or your colleagues’ ability to work?
 Is it about a personal dislike?
 Can you offer a solution?
 Of course, if there are signs of bullying or harassment directed at you, don’t be afraid to stand up and put an early stop to your aggressive behavior.

 Tune it out